reubenfirmin/kdemo.cc/README.md

 ## Routing

-Router.kt implements a very simple router.
-Any navigation is intercepted, and the body is swapped out with the new "page".
+Router.kt implements a usable router.
+Any navigation is intercepted, and the document body is swapped out with the new "page".
 Main.kt wires this up for this app.
+(NOTE - if you wanted to extend this, you could feasibly take an HTMX like approach and target specific locations in the dom for swap.
+This would be done inside Router.handleRoute -- instead of document.body, find the appropriate node.)

+Note that routes can optionally be handled in a type safe way, allowing links to be constructed without magic strings.
+See demos of this in `BlogDemoCard` and `BlogIndex`.

 ## Calling APIs